Frequently Asked Questions

 How many points does my ticket have?

 Most moving violations have points assessed by the Motor Vehicle Commission (formerly DMV).
-You may inquire with them at (609) 292-6500 or log onto the New Jersey Point System Information Schedule.
+You may inquire with them at (609) 292-6500 or log onto New Jersey Courts Online.
 The court does not assess points.

 The officer said I could pay this ticket.
 Why do I have to appear in court?